 - Remove and leave all jewelry and/or metal at home.

 - Bring your insurance card and photo ID.

-- If you are pregnant, nursing or claustrophobic, notify the nuclear medicine technologist.
+- If you are pregnant, nursing or claustrophobic, notify a UR Medicine staff member.

-- If you have a known contrast allergy, notify the nuclear medicine technologist or nurse.
+- If you have a known contrast allergy, notify a UR Medicine staff member.